ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-security.markdown

 RavenDB cloud products use several layers of security.

-* All instances run over HTTPS.
+* All instances are encrypted using HTTPS / TLS 1.2.

 * Servers and client applications authenticate each other using X.509 certificates.
   {INFO: }
   Note that a RavenDB cloud product **comes with an initial client certificate**.
-  You need this certificate in order to access the product.
+  You need this certificate in order to access your RavenDB instances.
   {INFO/}

 * You can choose [which IP addresses](../cloud/portal/cloud-portal-products-tab#manage-product-the-security-tab) your server can be contacted by.

-* Your [automated backup](../cloud/cloud-backup-and-restore) routines produce encrypted backup files.
+* Your [mandatory backup](../cloud/cloud-backup-and-restore#the-mandatory-backup-routine) routines produce encrypted backup files.

 * In this page:
     * [Using The Initial Client Certificate](cloud-security#using-the-initial-client-certificate)